1231301695/TT4L_G6_Requirements_Project/SRS.md

 | **Environment**       | Staging systems and integration endpoints.                                                                                                             |

 ### **4.6.9 Legal and Ethical Considerations** {#5.6.9-legal-and-ethical-considerations-(3.9.9)}
+Table 4.6.9.1 Method on Legal and Ethical Considerations

 | Methods               | Verify audit trail coverage, data consent logs, and compliance features for student rights to data access and deletion. |
 | :-------------------- | :---------------------------------------------------------------------------------------------------------------------- |